 - be free from residues of hormones, antibiotics as determined by means of agreed methods of analysis and practically free from other contaminants, especially pharmacologically active substances.

 Food Hygiene: The product shall be prepared and handled in accordance with Schedule 4 of the Food Safety and Standards (Licensing and Registration of Food Businesses) Regulations, 2011.

 Packaging and Labelling:

-- The food shall be packed in hermetically sealed, clean and sound containers or in flexible pack made from paper, polymer and/ or metallic film as per the Food Safety and Standards (Packaging & Labelling) Regulations, 2011 so as to protect the contents from deterioration.
-It shall be packed under inert atmosphere.
+- The food shall be packed in hermetically sealed, clean and sound containers or in the flexible pack made from paper, polymer and/ or metallic film as per the Food Safety and Standards (Packaging & Labelling) Regulations, 2011 so as to protect the contents from deterioration.
+It shall be packed under an inert atmosphere.

 - The label should clearly indicate the major sources of protein and product is recommended for children age above 24 months till 36 months.